typetron/typetron.org/tutorials/blog/auth.md

   <img src="/images/tutorials/blog/article-with-auth.jpg" />
 </p>

+The server will allow us to access the protected routes while we have this token set in our requests.
+You can check it out by creating a new article, update or delete.

 In the next part we will implement a simple frontend that will show our personal blog >>>>>> [Frontend](frontend).